Chapter 1 : radiance

 Wouldn’t.
 She wouldn’t.
 She would ignore him until the end of time - or at least until her patience gave out - and then she would scream at him until her face turned red and her voice was shot.

 He longed for those moments.
 Those moments when she would whip around, pure fury written across her face, and pierce him with those eyes.
 Those dazzling, brilliant eyes.
-In those moments, he didn’t care about how much she hated him, because it meant that she acknowledged his existence.
-He didn’t care right then about how much her words stung, about how she could take his ego down a notch.
+In those moments, he didn’t care about how much she disliked him, because it meant that she acknowledged his existence.

 His eyes lingered on her as she forced her way through the crowd.
 Even though the world was just a meaningless palette of colour around him, she stood out in sharp focus.
 Her mouth opened; she was yelling something.
 He strained his ears to hear her voice, no matter what she was saying.